kyma-project/kyma/docs/04-operation-guides/troubleshooting/security/sec-02-oauth2-protected-apirules.md

 ## Symptom

-If you upgraded to Kyma 2.0 and use the evaluation profile, you could lose access to your OAuth2 protected API Rules.
+If you upgraded to Kyma 2.0 and use the evaluation profile, you could lose access to your OAuth2 protected APIRules.
 You may get `401 Unauthorized` with the `client_id unknown` error when fetching a token for your OAuth2 Client resources.

 ## Cause